 Rotating tires is necessary to equalize wear.
 Front tires wear a lot faster than rear tires because as you make turns there is more pressure on the outer edges of the front tires.

 It is important to rotate your tires so they wear evenly as front tires wear more on the sides from turning, while rears wear down the middle.

 Front tires wear a lot faster than rear tires because as you make turns there is more pressure on the outer edges of the front tires.

 In addition to normal driving, things like three-point turns, parallel parking, U-turns, etc. put additional stresses on your front tires that your rear tires don’t have to deal with.

 If you don’t rotate your tires, there is a tendency that you replace those front tires while in that case, the new tires always go on the rear.

 For a full-time all-wheel drive or four-wheel drive, it’s usually a good idea to rotate or replace all four tires at once to avoid overworking the transfer case that connects the fronts and rear drive axles as well as to ensure that all four tires wear at the same rate.

 The cost of rotating your tires can vary widely depending on where you’re having the service done.
 In general, you shouldn’t expect to pay more than $50 for tire rotation, although you can probably find a lower price if you shop around as location and its economic dictates will determine pricing by the service provider.

-Apart from the discomfort and delay a burst in tire can cost you while on your regular pleasure cruise or a critical business assignment, it affects your total psyche and may cause further damage to your car if results into an accident.
+Apart from the discomfort and delay a burst in the tire can cost you while on your regular pleasure cruise or a critical business assignment, it affects your total psyche and may cause further damage to your car if results in an accident.